SaraRousta/GuessMu/README.md

 ## Suggestions

-If you have any suggestions or updates for this game, I would love to hear/see it!
+If you have any suggestions or updates for this game, I would love to hear about them!

 #### Shout outs
 Thank you Balder and Gregor for working with me on this project, I had a lot of fun and I learned a lot.
 Also, thanks to my amazing friend Laura Robinson for helping me with some design choices and drawing the funky guess logo!